AspirinCode/Compound_Protein_Interaction/README.md

 # Compound_Protein_Interaction

 The code for "Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequence" (Bioinformatics, 2018).

-The code provides two major functions:
+The code provides two major scripts:

-- code/preprocess_data.sh creates the input data of compound protein interactions (see dataset/sample/original).
+- code/preprocess_data.sh creates the input data of compound protein interaction (see dataset/sample/original.smiles_sequence_interaction.txt).
-- code/run_training.sh trains a neural network to predict the compound protein interaction using the preprocessed input data.
+- code/run_training.sh trains a neural network to predict the compound protein interaction using the above created input data.

 The following paper describes the details of the neural network:

 [Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequences](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty535/5050020?redirectedFrom=PDF)

 ## Requirement